-Embracing death lovingly despite not being certain of its meaning requires a redemptive act of Imagination.
-As such it depends upon a sort of faith, since for Imagination believing is seeing.
+Embracing death lovingly despite not being certain of its meaning requires a redemptive act of Imagination, a sort of faith, since for Imagination believing is seeing.

-The same sort of imaginal faith is required to appreciate the moral of Tolkien’s cosmogony.
-I realize that here I risk another allegorical interpretation despite Tolkien’s “cordial dislike” of allegory.
-But even Tolkien admitted that “any attempt to explain the purport of myth or fairytale must use allegorical language,” and that “the more ‘life’ a story has the more readily will it be susceptible of allegorical interpretations” (xiii).
-Tolkien recounts the creation of the world through the musical call and response of Ilúvatar, the One, and his noetic offspring, the Ainur, or Holy Ones.
+The same sort of imaginal faith is required to participate in the meaning of Tolkien’s cosmogony as depicted in The Silmarillion.
+Tolkien recounts the creation of the world through the musical call and response of Ilúvatar, the All-Father, the One, and his noetic offspring, the Ainur, or Holy Ones.
 Together, all the Ainur sang in accord with Ilúvatar’s theme:

 But then, Melkor, the Ainur with the greatest gifts of power and knowledge, began to

 Not only Elves and Humans, but even Angels are subject to the mythic law of the Fall.
-Like all evil, Melkor’s fallenness stems from a good root.
-He only began to sing out of tune with the other Ainur after going off alone in an effort to fill in the emptiness of the Void where Ilúvatar’s song had not yet reached.
+Like all evil, Melkor’s fallenness stems from the same root as goodness.
+He only began to sing out of tune with the other Ainur because he had gone off alone in an effort to fill in the emptiness of the Void where Ilúvatar’s song had not yet reached.
 His efforts made his heart grow hot with possessiveness.
 Alas, his will was lost to the lure of Ilúvatar’s music and he turned selfward, instead.
-Melkor’s rebellion caused heaven’s harmony to falter as many of the other Ainur began attuning with him.
+Melkor’s rebellion caused heaven’s harmony to falter as many of the other Ainur began attuning with him instead of Ilúvatar.
 Soon, all about the throne of Ilúvatar “there was a raging storm, as of dark waters that made war upon one another in an endless wrath.”
-Ilúvatar contended with Melkor, not by negating his “loud and vain” improvisations, but by weaving even the most triumphant of Melkor’s notes into the deeply solemn and for that reason immeasurably beautiful pattern of His cosmic melody.
+Ilúvatar contended with Melkor, not by negating his “loud and vain” improvisations, but by weaving even the most triumphant of Melkor’s dissonant notes back into the deeply solemn and for that reason immeasurably beautiful pattern of His cosmic melody.

-The moral, then?
-It seems simple enough: trust the creative process, even when its path seems dark, even when its products seem measly and powerless before the weight of the primary world.
-Embrace mortal sub-creation without ressentiment for the task.
-Realize that death only appears to the fallen ego as an enemy.
-To the redeemed Imagination, death is revealed as God’s greatest gift to Creation, a sacred secret entrusted not to gods but to humans, those made in His Image and after His likeness.
+The universe presents human beings with an opportunity to trust the creative process that has birthed them, to trust it even when its path seems dark and difficult, even when its products seem measly and powerless before the weight of the primary world of toil and death.
+We can embrace mortal sub-creation without resenting the task by realizing that death only appears to the fallen ego to be an enemy.
+For the ego redeemed by Imagination, death is revealed to be God’s greatest gift to Creation, a sacred secret entrusted not to gods but to humans, those made in His Image and after His likeness.